shortlink

 bit.ly is a third party link shortener service that has been around for a while (since when?)

-- for a long time you could use "j.mp" for bit.ly paths to shorten the link even shorter by two characters, and avoid using the restrictive .ly ccTLD.
+- you can use "j.mp" for bit.ly paths to shorten the link even shorter by two characters, and avoid using the restrictive .ly ccTLD.

 See Others